-The Council has a negative equity balance sheet at 31 March 2017.
-This means that liabilities are more than assets by £76.8 million.
-This is mainly driven by the deficit on the Pension Fund Liability (see what the Council owes and Note 40 (page 128) in the Statement of Accounts disclosure notes for more details).
+The Council has a net deficit balance sheet position at 31 March 2018.
+This means that liabilities are valued more than assets by £90.1 million.
+This is mainly driven by the deficit on the Pension Fund Liability (see what the Council owes and Note 36 (page 124) in the Statement of Accounts disclosure notes for more details).

-As the pension fund deficit reflects all the possible liabilities over the next 20-40 years, the liabilities will not crystallise at any one point in time and can be managed as part of the pension fund investment strategy by the Council.
-A better indicator of the financial health of the Council is the level of usable and earmarked reserves which remain appropriate at £39.2 million.
-The Movement in Reserves statement within the Core Financial Statements gives further details (see page 32).
+The pension fund deficit reflects all the possible notional pension liabilities over the next 20-40 years.
+The liabilities will not crystallise at any one point in time and can be managed as part of the pension fund investment strategy by the Council.
+A better indicator of the financial health of the Council is the level of usable and earmarked reserves which total £41.8 million.
+The Movement in Reserves statement within the Core Financial Statements gives further details (see page 33).